Union Pacific Corporation (UNP) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for UNP is $221.67, which is $9.07 above the current market price.
-The public float for UNP is 609.91M, and currently, shorts hold a 0.82% of that float.
-The average trading volume for UNP on February 27, 2023 was 2.87M shares.
+The average price predicted by analysts for UNP is $223.22, which is $13.75 above the current price.
+The public float for UNP is 609.91M and currently, short sellers hold a 0.79% ratio of that float.
+The average trading volume of UNP on March 02, 2023 was 3.10M shares.

 UNP’s Market Performance

-UNP’s stock has seen a 5.50% increase for the week, with a 5.55% rise in the past month and a 0.07% gain in the past quarter.
-The volatility ratio for the week is 2.20%, and the volatility levels for the past 30 days are at 2.22% for Union Pacific Corporation The simple moving average for the last 20 days is 4.77% for UNP stock, with a simple moving average of -0.01% for the last 200 days.
+UNP stock saw an increase of 8.68% in the past week, with a monthly gain of 3.89% and a quarterly increase of -0.25%.
+The volatility ratio for the week is 2.10%, and the volatility levels for the last 30 days are 2.20% for Union Pacific Corporation (UNP).
+The simple moving average for the last 20 days is 2.04% for UNP stock, with a simple moving average of -2.15% for the last 200 days.

 Analysts’ Opinion of UNP